Table of Contents

 mdadm --assemble /dev/md1 /dev/vda3 /dev/vdb3 /dev/vdc3

-You may also try to automatically assemble all existing arrays if for some reason they were not assembled during boot:
+You can also try to automatically assemble all existing arrays if for some reason they were not assembled at boot time:

 mdadm --assemble --scan